elangojerry/egen-be-challenge/README.md

 This is cool little app to check the anomaly in your weight.

 # API - Description
-# /egen-be-challenge/metric/create<br/>
+# /egen-be-challenge/metric/create
-Used to create metrics, execute rules to create alerts and create alerts {
+Used to create metrics, execute rules to create alerts and create alerts<br/>
+{
    "timeStamp":"1507864793409",
    "value":"107"